 Crowdsourcing – Keynote speaker Ross Dawson

-Ross Dawson is a highly acclaimed futurist and keynote speaker whose compelling insights leave audiences stimulated and inspired.
-He has delivered numerous keynotes on crowdsourcing and is considered one of the most influential thought leaders in this space.
+Ross Dawson is an acclaimed futurist and keynote speaker whose compelling insights leave audiences stimulated and inspired.

 Keynote speaker video – The Future of Crowds at The Next Web in Amsterdam